-If your social studies lessons have been dragging lately, I have just the tip for you!
-Try reading aloud picture books to your students!
-Picture books are one of my all-time favorite ways to introduce content in social studies in 3rd, 4th, and 5th grade!
-The text and illustrations grab students’ attention and help them to visualize history!
+If your social studies units have been dragging lately, I have just the tip for you!
+Try reading aloud picture books during your history lessons!
+I love using picture books to introduce content in social studies in 3rd, 4th, and 5th grade!
+The text and illustrations grab students’ attention and help them to visualize history.

 How Do Picture Books Support Learning in Social Studies?

-Using interactive read-alouds during a social studies lesson or unit is a great way to integrate literacy in the content areas!
+Using interactive read-alouds during a social studies lesson or unit is a great way to integrate literacy in the content areas.
 Picture books can help provide background knowledge for students that may have some gaps.
 They can also help you pre-teach important vocabulary words students will see in the upcoming lessons.
-In addition, they can lead to great class discussions in which you can identify the content that was learned and clear up any misconceptions students are bringing to a new lesson or unit.
+In addition, they can springboard to class discussions in which you can identify any misconceptions students are bringing to a new lesson or unit.

 Picture books are great for your auditory and visual learners, and the illustrations can help all students retain new learning!
 Displaying color photos of the real people, places, or objects seen in the book can also help students can make connections to the content you’re teaching.